Kasie M Roberson

 B.A., Public Relations, Texas Tech University

-Dr. Kasie Roberson is an author and award-winning Clinical Associate Professor in the Department of Organizational Behavior and Human Resource Management, where she helps current and future leaders master people-first communication and AI best practices.
-As Head of Purdue’s Leadership Coaching Institute at the Center for Working Well, she inspires people to lead confidently with empathy, clarity, and authenticity.
+Dr. Kasie Roberson is a Business Communication expert, author, and award-winning Clinical Associate Professor in the Department of Organizational Behavior and Human Resource Management, where she helps current and future leaders master people-first communication and AI best practices.
+As Head of Purdue’s Hayes Leadership Coaching Institute at the Center for Working Well, she inspires people to lead confidently with empathy, clarity, and authenticity.

-Dr. Roberson's undergraduate textbook “Strategic Business Writing: A People-First Approach” was published in May 2024 by Kendall Hunt.
+Dr. Roberson's undergraduate textbook “Strategic Business Writing: A People-First Approach” was published in May 2024 by Kendall Hunt and was one of the first books to market to discuss best practices for using AI in business writing.
 In the book readers learn how to build a strong foundation in business writing so they will be better equipped to write well in any business situation they find themselves in.
 Foundational communication skills covered in this book include: Audience Analysis, Emotional Intelligence, Critical Thinking and Problem Solving, Building Connection and Trust, and Communication Ethics.
 This book also covers an array of different types of business writing and best practices for using Artificial Intelligence (AI) as an effective communication tool.

 Communicating Well at Work: 5 Ways to Be a People-First Communicator